Huel: Shake firm's adverts banned for being misleading

 Huel said it did not believe the ads were misleading, and "regretted any confusion that may have been perceived by their ads".

-It added that the £50 claim had been based on having 34 Huel meals per month, at a cost of £1.51 per meal.
-This was mentioned at the bottom of the ad, albeit in a way the ASA found unclear.
+It added that the £50 claim was made on the basis of having 34 Huel meals per month, at a cost of £1.51 per meal.
+This was mentioned in text at the bottom of the ad, albeit in a way the ASA found unclear.

-The firm said it had never claimed Huel should be used as a replacement for all of a person's meals.
+The firm said it had never claimed Huel shakes should replace all of a person's meals.

 Heater claims